UH Hilo Pre-Pharmacy

 Advising is a very important resource designed to help students complete the requirements of the University and their individual majors.
 Students should consult with their advisor at least once a semester to decide on courses, check progress towards graduation, and discuss career options and other educational opportunities provided by UH Hilo.
 Advising is a shared responsibility, but students have final responsibility for meeting degree requirements.

 Curriculum requirements include a total of 68–69 credit hours (30–31 general education, 36 core science credit hours, and 2 credit hours Pre-Pharmacy Orientation).
 The coursework is structurally aligned with the curriculum requirements toward a BA or BS degree in Biology or Chemistry at UH Hilo.
-Details of course listings and transfer tables are available at: http://pharmacy.uhh.hawaii.edu/academics/prepharm/curriculum.php.
+Details of course listings and transfer tables are available on the Pre-Pharmacy website.

 Group 1.
 General Education Requirements

-Students should meet with the Pre-Pharmacy advisor to ensure that they enroll in courses that will enable them to take recommended Pre-Pharmacy General Education courses.
+Students should meet with their advisor to ensure that they enroll in courses that will enable them to take recommended Pre-Pharmacy General Education courses.
 This is particularly important for students who plan to earn the BA in Pharmacy Studies while earning their Doctor of Pharmacy degree.

 The General Education courses should include: